jrpotter/notebook/notes/programming/text-sub.md

 %%ANKI
 Basic
-The nuil selector is the identity element of what operation?
+The null selector is the identity element of what operation?
 Back: Concatenation of sequences of subscripts.
 Reference: Gries, David. *The Science of Programming*.
 Texts and Monographs in Computer Science.
 New York: Springer-Verlag, 1981.
 <!--ID: 1714395640907-->